parmoo/parmoo/docs/faqs.rst

       It has been our experience that a single solver cannot obtain the best performance on every problem.
-      Through ParMOO, we are giving you a modeling language and library of useful techniques for building the perfect solver for you problem and deploying it in parallel environments.
+      Through ParMOO, we are giving you a modeling language and library of useful techniques for building a great solver for your problem and deploying it in parallel environments.

  - Q: There are too many options, where do I start?